Rothenbuch: Events

 The "Historic Christmas Market" is held on the first weekend in Advent, with more than 15,000 visitors.

 Infrastructure

 Transport

 Rothenbuch lies 7 km from Autobahn A 3 (Weibersbrunn interchange).
-Bundesstraße 26 from Aschaffenburg to Würzburg runs by 3 km from the community.
+Bundesstraße 26 from Aschaffenburg to Würzburg runs by 3 km from the municipality.
 Rothenbuch is served by buses from Aschaffenburg and Lohr.

 Education

-In 1999, the following institutions were in the community:
+In 1999, the following institutions were in the municipality: